 Ever wonder why seeing someone yawn makes you yawn?
 It’s because of mind control.
-Everyday Einstein explains the reasons for yawning (and they’re not what you think!).
+Ask Science explains the reasons for yawning (and they’re not what you think!).

 If you’re like most people you’ve probability pandiculated without meaning to.
 But don’t worry; pandiculation is just the medical term for the act of stretching and yawning.
 Most people associate yawning with being tired.
 But have you ever yawned just because you saw someone else yawn?
 In fact, if you haven’t already, I bet you’ll yawn at least once before you’re done reading or listening to this episode (and hopefully not because it’s boring).